Abdumannonov-Samandar/Abdumannonov-Samandar/README.md

 ## Projects

 ### [BMI Calculator](https://github.com/Abdumannonov-Samandar/bmi-calculator)
-An interactive **BMI Calculator** that helps users calculate their Body Mass Index.
-It includes a responsive user interface built with React and custom hooks for seamless interaction.

-- **Technologies**: React, Next.js
-- **Features**: Real-time calculation, user-friendly sliders, responsive design

 ### [Weather Forecast](https://sparkly-hummingbird-52880e.netlify.app/)
 A modern **Weather Forecast Application** that provides real-time weather updates and forecasts for any city.
 Built with React and OpenWeatherMap API.